HumaIlyas/Project-1/README.md

 ___
 # Credits

-To complete the contents of Yoga for Self-improvement website, I learned and collected information from different sources
+To complete the contents of Yoga for Self-improvement website, I learned and collected information from different sources.
 * Learned HTML and CSS coding from [Code Institute](https://learn.codeinstitute.net/)
 * Used Code Institute student template [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)
 * Collected information on good and bad coding practices from: